CodeSmell/CamelKafkaConsumer/README.md

 	>foobar
 	>test me
 	>error 123

+If you want to pass a key on the message start the producer as follows:

+	bin/kafka-console-producer.sh --broker-list localhost:9092 --topic TestLog
+		--property "parse.key=true" --property "key.separator=:"

 ## Checking on the Consumer Group
 To verify how things are going for a consumer group, the following command can be run: